Contributed By Maisto e Associati

-The ownership of real estate located in Italy are subject to municipal real estate tax (IMU), levied at the basic rate of 0.76%, subject to local variations.
+The ownership of real estate located in Italy is subject to municipal real estate tax (IMU), levied at the basic rate of 0.76%, subject to local variations.

 Other local taxes connected to the ownership of real estate apply.

-Closely held businesses are generally in the form of limited liability companies (Srl) or partnerships.
+Closely held businesses generally operate in the form of Srls or partnerships.

 There are no specific rules aimed at preventing closely held corporations from accumulating earnings for investment purposes.
 As a general rule, retained earnings of corporations are taxed in the hands of the shareholders only upon distribution.

-On the other hand, there are certain rules that apply with a view to stimulate the re-investment of corporate profits.
+On the other hand, there are certain rules that apply with a view to stimulating the re-investment of corporate profits.

-Under current rules, dividends from and gains on the sale of shares in closely held corporations are taxed in the hand of individual shareholders with the rate of 26%.
+Under current rules, dividends from and gains on the sale of shares in closely held corporations are taxed in the hand of individual shareholders, at the rate of 26%.

-This regime does not apply to dividends that are paid out of profits earned until 31 December 2017 and whose distribution is declared between 1 January 2018 and 31 December 2022.
-For such dividends, the previous regime provided for different tax regimes varying depending on the percentage of participation held by the shareholder.
+This regime does not apply to dividends that are paid out of profits earned before 31 December 2017 and whose distribution is declared between 1 January 2018 and 31 December 2022.
+For such dividends, the previous regime provided for varying tax regimes, depending on the percentage of participation held by the shareholder.

-There is no withholding tax if the EU Parent-Subsidiary Directive applies.
+There is no withholding tax where the EU Parent-Subsidiary Directive applies.

-Interest payments made to non-residents in respect of loans or instruments that are not connected with Italian PEs are generally subject to a 26% withholding tax that may be reduced by the applicable double tax treaty or eliminated if the EU Interest and Royalties Directive applies.
+Interest payments made to non-residents in respect of loans or instruments that are not connected with Italian permanent establishments are generally subject to a 26% withholding tax, which may be reduced by an applicable double tax treaty or eliminated if the EU Interest and Royalties Directive applies.
 A reduced withholding tax rate (12.5%) is granted to interest arising from government bonds and similar instruments.
-Some exemptions from withholding tax apply under specific conditions.
+Some exemptions from withholding tax apply, under specific conditions.
 For example, no withholding tax is levied on interest from certain bonds paid to residents of jurisdictions with an eﬀective exchange of information with Italy, interest on Italian bank accounts and deposits, and interest payments made in relation to medium-long term financing granted by qualifying lenders.

-Royalties paid to non-residents in respect of loans or instruments that are not connected with Italian PEs are generally subject to a withholding tax rate levied at 30% with the possibility, under certain conditions, to reduce the taxable base by 25%.
-The royalty withholding tax may be reduced by the applicable double tax treaty or eliminated if the EU Interest and Royalties Directive applies.
+Royalties paid to non-residents in respect of loans or instruments that are not connected with Italian permanent establishments are generally subject to a withholding tax rate levied at 30%, with the possibility, under certain conditions, to reduce the taxable base by 25%.
+The royalty withholding tax may be reduced by an applicable double tax treaty or eliminated if the EU Interest and Royalties Directive applies.